It's a New Day in Public Health.

 - Bring proof of ALL income for everyone in the household (before taxes and deductions are taken out).
-Income includes such things as: salaries, child support and alimony, foster care payments, interest withdrawn, unemployment compensation, and military earnings; OR, if you receive Medicaid, Temporary Cash Assistance (TCA), or Food Assistance, you are income eligible for WIC.
+Income includes such things as: salaries, child support and alimony, foster care payments, interest withdrawn, unemployment compensation, and military earnings; proof of income must be all income for the last 30 days.
+Electronic versions are acceptable for bank statement, paycheck/stub, and unemployment benefits.
+Note: photos of documents are not acceptable electronic documentation.
+If paid weekly, bring 4 pay stubs; if paid monthly, bring one pay stub; if paid every two weeks or biweekly, bring 2 pay stubs; OR, if you receive Medicaid, Temporary Cash Assistance (TCA), or Food Assistance, you are income eligible for WIC.
 (If you do not receive Medicaid or TCA, but other members of your household receive these benefits, you may be income-eligible for WIC.)
 WIC staff can verify your enrollment in these programs.
-However, it is helpful to bring the current "Notice of Case Action" letter, which is proof of eligibility for one or more of these programs.
+However, it is helpful to bring the current “Notice of Case Action” letter, which is proof of eligibility for one or more of these programs.

 - Bring the Social Security Number for each person applying for WIC, if available.

 - Bring the immunization (shot) record for each child, if available.